fishsizeproject/Course-MLforImageProcessing/B-ML-concepts.md

 <br/>

-**Computer vision** is the study of building artificial systems that can process, perceive and reason about visual data, which can be images or videos.
+**Computer vision** is the field of research which aims to build artificial systems that can process, perceive and reason about visual data, such as images or videos.
+Computer vision applicaitons are rapidly increasing in our society, due to existing technological abilities to collect huge amounts of visual data.
+Millions of images and visual data that are generated everyday requires extensive computing resources and advanced models, if we want to make sense of it.
+This is what we will aim to learn in this course.

-The role of computer vision is getting more and more important in our society.
-And because millions of images and visual data are being generated everyday it is just impossible to look at this massive amount of data individually.
-We need automated systems to do this and make this process feasible and so it is very important to build algorithms that can process and reason about these data.

 <br/>